Office of Financial Aid

-Information about scholarships from private foundations, professional organizations, religious organizations, community organizations, and civic groups may be available in your community or over the Internet.
+Information about scholarships from private foundations, professional organizations, religious organizations, community organizations, and civic groups may be available in your community or on the Internet.
 The Internet offers a wide range of free information and resource listings for students and prospective students in all areas of study.
-In addition, students can find free information in the reference section of local libraries (usually under “student aid” or “financial aid”) which may include information about private scholarships.

 NOTE: Students awarded any scholarships from sources outside of UNCSA are required to report the amount and source to the Office of Student Financial Aid.
 If your financial aid package includes need-based aid and/or aid up to your Cost of Attendance Budget, it is possible that a reduction in previously-awarded aid may be necessary.

 Department of Veterans Affairs

 A student who is a veteran or a dependent of a veteran may be eligible for benefits.
 Students should contact the Department of Veterans Affairs for more information.